daattali/beautiful-jekyll/_posts/2017-07-16-second-post.md

 4. After making sure everything worked on my local environment and that it can be published on my site, I created a new repository on GitHub for the old website, which I named `oldsite`.
 I'm ready to transfer the files from the test repo to the `username.github.io` repo, which is needed to publish the site.

 5. On my terminal, I went to my old website's folder and changed its remote url.
-To do this, I googled "hot to change remote repository git" and found the GitHub documentation on [changing a remote's URL](https://help.github.com/articles/changing-a-remote-s-url/).
+To do this, I googled "how to change remote repository git" and found the GitHub documentation on [changing a remote's URL](https://help.github.com/articles/changing-a-remote-s-url/).
 On the terminal, while on the old website's folder, I did the following:

     ```
     git remote set-url origin <url for oldsite repo>